I Am a Strange Loop

 View on OpenLibrary

-4 stars (4 reviews)
+(4 reviews)

-Hofstadter's long-awaited return to the themes of Gödel, Escher, Bach--an original and controversial view of the nature of consciousness and identity.
 What do we mean when we say "I"?
+Can thought arise out of matter?
 Can a self, a soul, a consciousness, an "I" arise out of mere matter?
 If it cannot, then how can you or I be here?
-This book argues that the key to understanding selves and consciousness is a special kind of abstract feedback loop inhabiting our brains.
-Deep down, a human brain is a chaotic soup of particles, on a higher level it is a jungle of neurons, and on a yet higher level it is a network of abstractions that we call "symbols."
-The most central and complex symbol in your brain or mine is the one we both call "I." But how can such a mysterious abstraction be real--or is our "I" merely a convenient fiction?--From publisher description.
+I Am a Strange Loop argues that the key to understanding selves and consciousness is the "strange loop"--a special kind of abstract feedback loop inhabiting our brains.
+Deep down, a human brain is a chaotic seething soup of particles, on a higher level it is a jungle of neurons, and on a yet higher level it is a network of abstractions that we call "symbols."
+The most central and complex symbol in your brain or mine is the one we both call "I." The "I" is the nexus in our brain where the levels feed back into each other and flip causality upside down, with symbols seeming to have free will …

 3 editions